 Most areas have local treatment resources available.
 Consider the following, as well:

-- See the Addiction Resource Guide for a directory of treatment facilities that range the spectrum of addictions.
+- See the Addiction Guide Resources for a directory of treatment facilities that range the spectrum of addictions.

-- Consider same-sex treatment centers which, Dinker says, beat co-ed programs that may have issues with guest interaction.
-The Drug and Alcohol Treatment Center Directory can direct you here.
+- Consider same-sex treatment centers, which might be a better choice than co-ed programs that may have issues with guest interaction.
+Treatment 4 Addiciton can direct you here.

 - Long-term care may be necessary.
-Dinker quotes medical research that supports a minimum 90-day treatment plan.
-Long-term treatments offer your child the best chance for withdrawal.
 Try Addiction Connections Resource (ACR) for resources.
 They connect you with substance abuse prevention programs, addiction treatment centers, halfway houses, support groups, therapists, and other persons and/or organizations, all of whom provide extended treatment.

 - Treatment is an expense few can afford.
 If you find yourself in that position, try Substance Abuse and Mental Health Services Administration (SAMHSA), which helps you find state-funded treatment centers.